stolostron/rhacm-docs/manage_applications/deploying.md

 To set up and use channels, subscriptions, and placement rules for deployments, complete the following procedure:

-1. If the channel for representing the object store, Kubernetes namespace, or Helm repository does not exist, create the channel.
-Ensure that you define any labels or annotations that deployables must have before they can be promoted to the channel.
+1. If the channel to represent the object store, Kubernetes namespace, or Helm repository does not exist, create a channel.

+Ensure that you define any labels or annotations that deployables need before they are promoted to the channel.
 For more information, see [Creating and managing channels](managing_channels.md).

-2. If your deployables do not exist, create your deployables.
+2. Create your deployables.
 For more information, see [Creating and managing deployables](managing_deployables.md).

 3. If your target cluster or clusters are not subscribed to the channel, create the subscription.
 For more information, see [Creating and managing subscriptions](managing_subscriptions.md).

 4. Define the placement rule for the deployables that are to be deployed from the channel.
 For more information, see [Creating and managing placement rules](managing_placement_rules.md).
 A placement rule can be defined for a subscription and for deployables.

-Define the placement rule or reference to the placement rule in the subscription definition to have the rule apply to multiple deployables and clusters.
-Define the placement rule or reference to the rule in the deployables definitions when you do not want to have the same settings apply to all deployables for the subscription or when you want to override a subscription-level placement rule.
-If you are referencing a placement rule, you can also include override settings for a deployable to override some placement rule values with values specific to the deployable.
+  - Define the placement rule for a subscription to have the rule apply to multiple deployables and clusters.

+  - Define the placement rule for a deployable to prevent the rule from applyin to all deployables for the subscription, or when you want to override a subscription-level placement rule.

+  - If you are referencing a placement rule, you can also include override settings for a deployable to override some placement rule values with values specific to the deployable.

 5. Optional.
 If you created the placement rule as a stand-alone resource, edit the definition for your subscription or deployables to reference your placement rule.

 6. Edit the definition for your deployables and your channel to ensure that deployables are promoted to the channel.
-For more information, see [Promoting a deployable to a channel](#promoting-a-deployable-to-a-channel).
+For more information, see the _Promoting a deployable to a channel_ section.

 7. Use the console to monitor the status of the deployment to the target cluster or clusters for the channel.